Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NBA, NHL, more

 Underdog offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-Seven NBA and 10 NHL games highlight Tuesday's sports schedule, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-In one of the better games, Cade Cunningham and the Pistons meet Jamal Murray and the Nuggets, leaving plenty of ways to utilize the best DFS apps.
-Also on Tuesday's slate are 10 AP top-25 college basketball games, and more.
+Wednesday's sports schedule features nine NBA and three NHL games, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+In one of the better NBA games, Victor Wembanyama and the Spurs battle Kevin Durant and the Rockets, leaving plenty of ways to utilize the best DFS apps.
+Also on Wednesday's slate are three AP top-25 college basketball games, and more.
 The Underdog promo code varies by location, but includes a potential Play $5 in fantasy entries, get $75 in fantasy bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog deposit match bonus.